-- Develop sampling and remedial action plans for all District water outlets that could be used for drinking and cooking, including details on which water outlets will be considered exempt from sampling, and the controls to secure against use. - 2.
+- Update the sampling plan to include all District water outlets, including those that are not used for drinking or cooking, and update the remedial action plans for all District water outlets that could be used for drinking and cooking, including details on which water outlets will be considered exempt from sampling, and their controls to secure against use. - 2.
 Sample all water outlets that could be used for drinking and cooking and properly secure any water outlets designated as exempt from sampling. - 3.
-Keep accurate records of all remediation efforts, including actions taken and dates performed. - 4.
+Remediate or implement effective long-term controls for all water outlets that exceed the lead action level. - 4.
+Keep accurate records of all remediation efforts, including actions taken and dates performed. - 5.
 Review all work related to the lead testing program for accuracy and completeness.